WayneWu0526/WayneWu0526.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I’m a post-graduate student at Automation School, Beijing Institute of Technology, and received B.Eng. degree from the College of Information Science and Technology, Beijing University of Chemical Technology (BUCT).
-As a member of the <a href='https://csicdgz.bit.edu.cn/index.htm'>State Key Laboratory of Intelligent Control and Decision of Complex Systems</a>, I’m supervised by <a href='https://ieeexplore.ieee.org/author/37407600100'>Prof. Zhan Jinhui</a> (outstanding young scholars).
+As a member of the <a href='https://csicdgz.bit.edu.cn/index.htm'>National Ket Lab of Autonomous Intelligent Unmanned Systems</a>, I’m supervised by <a href='https://ieeexplore.ieee.org/author/37407600100'>Prof. Zhan Jinhui</a> (outstanding young scholars).
 I also collaborate with [Siyi Wei (魏思亿) academic profile - Homepage](https://siyiwei.github.io/) closely.

 My current research focus is on magnetic soft continuum medical robots, and I am working on developing semi/fully autonomous robot assisted microsurgery to provide vascular intervention surgeons with magnetic actuation solutions!
 Please feel free to contact me for any inquiries or collaboration opportunities. (*email: zhiweiwu.cn@outlook.com*)